My top two favorite holidays are Thanksgiving and April Fools' Day, in that order.

 And April Fools' Day is right in my wheelhouse.
-I inherited an affinity for pranking, joshin', kiddin' or just plain foolin' from my old man, and this day celebrates those sorts of antics.
-And frankly, almost every year, I put a decent amount of planning into the holiday.
+I inherited an affinity for prankin', joshin', kiddin' or just plain foolin' from my old man, and this day celebrates those sorts of antics.
+And honestly, almost every year, I put a decent amount of planning into the holiday.

 But there are people who try very hard, every year, to ruin my second favorite holiday.
 We all need to finally recognize there is a War on April Fools' Day, and the people who try to ruin the holiday I call the "April No-Foolers".